Best Practices

 • Quality research through an open exchange of ideas

-• Supportive research mentoring
+• Supportive research training and mentoring

-• Recognition of differing participant needs
+• Recognition of differing needs among the research team

-• Equitable recognition of contribution
+• Equitable recognition of contributions

-• Scholarship that enhances the understanding of human communication.
+• Scholarship that enhances the understanding of human communication

-• Participants should solicit each other’s' ideas
+• The research team should solicit each other's ideas

 • Project expectations should be negotiated in advance

-• Participants should follow through on negotiated deadlines
+• Team members should meet negotiated deadlines